Cognition and Learning Needs

 - Staff support access to the curriculum and to develop the skills for independent learning e.g. through changes to classroom environments, use of IT, support staff, specific interventions etc.

 - Staff use a wide range of resources to promote multi-sensory, practical, creative and independent learning.

 - Staff seek specialists advice and the expertise from SENTASS (Special Educational Needs Teaching and Support Service) to ensure the needs of children are clearly identified.

 - Additional processing/thinking time for responding to questions, completing tasks, sharing ideas.

-- We assess pupils for access arrangements for SATs testing and provide appropriate arrangements.
+- Staff assess pupils for access arrangements for SATs testing and provide appropriate arrangements.

-- Differentiated curriculum and resources to enable pupils to make progress.
+- Differentiated curriculum, concrete apparatus, visual prompts and other are used to enable pupils to make progress.

 - Strategies to promote and develop literacy and mathematical skills with increasing independence.